ledleledle/openbox-dotfiles/README.md

 ![ss1](https://raw.githubusercontent.com/ledleledle/dotfiles/master/2020-03-30-185645_1366x768_scrot.png)
 -
 Original conky from <a href="https://github.com/addy-dclxvi/conky-theme-collections/tree/master/sidekick">here</a> i'm just add simple Python script, you can check that on folder <code>~/.conky/res</code>.

 ![ss1](https://raw.githubusercontent.com/ledleledle/dotfiles/master/ArchLabs_2020-04-18-22_1366x768.png)
 -
 For html script you can find it on <code>.dash</code> folder.
-I use firefox browser, so just set it on Homepage setting.
+I use Firefox Browser, so just set it on Homepage setting.
 For firefox navbar you can find it in <code>.mozila</code> folder.
-I won't give you any tutorial for it, i assume "if you looking for it, you know what to do with that".
+I won't give you any tutorial for it, i assume <code>"if you looking for it, you know what to do with that"</code>.

 This config will not 100% hide your navbar.
 ![ss1](https://raw.githubusercontent.com/ledleledle/dotfiles/master/mozila.gif)